Schedule an appointment or email us today. (888) 813-9613

 Trauma-Focused Cognitive Behavioral Therapy

 Trauma Focused Cognitive Behavioral Therapy is a form of cognitive behavioral therapy designed for people who have experienced some kind of traumatizing event, and have difficulty coping with the aftermath.
 A trauma can include combat, sexual or physical assault, being the victim of a crime, surviving a disaster, being in an accident, or any other potentially life-threatening situation.
 Sometimes people who experience or witness a trauma can go on to develop painful psychological symptoms such as flashbacks, nightmares, and intrusive images of the trauma.
 Trauma Focused Cognitive Behavioral Therapy helps people cope with and significantly reduce these symptoms through emotional reprocessing.
+The American Psychological Association has recently determined that licensed psychologists (as opposed to social workers and marriage and family therapists) are the most expert providers of care for trauma.
 There are several widely used Trauma Focused Cognitive behavioral therapies:

 Prolonged Exposure Therapy: Prolonged exposure is a form of exposure therapy helps people process the trauma that occurred, and find meaning in the experience.
 Prolonged exposure therapy works from the premise that the brain is overloaded when a trauma occurs, and this causes problems processing and encoding the information in the brain.
 Prolonged exposure remedies this through the patient recounting the trauma in session, reducing the emotional dysregulation caused by memories of the trauma, and finding new ways of thinking about how it fits into one’s own personal narrative.